vitorbezzan/tree_machine/README.md

 ```bash
 make install
 ```
-This should proceed with the installion of all dependencies for development.
+This should proceed with the installation of all dependencies for development.

 ## Acknowledgements